 Time to put almost everything else in the pot!

 That’s it.
 This soup only needs to simmer for 15 minutes total after you bring it to a boil and reduce the heat to low.
 As a result, you can add the ingredients all at the same time, without worrying about overcooking any one of them

-I usually do like, though neither addition is essential.
+I usually do like, very much!